 Headrest hook

 Headrest hooks appear to be something that can help you out when hanging up bags or purses.
-But most drivers already have ample space to simply put such items on the floor or an empty seat of your car.
+But most drivers already have ample space to simply put such items on the floor or an empty seat of their car.

 You might want to consider the hooks, however, if you need to hang something to entertain the kids as they sit in the back seat.